PLUG

 What is Plug Power's revenue growth?

 Plug Power generated $0.71 billion in trailing twelve-month revenue, up 17.6% year-over-year.
-However, as the report details, this growth is paired with deeply negative gross margins, meaning the company loses money on every dollar of revenue it generates.
+But this growth comes with deeply negative gross margins — the company loses money on every dollar of revenue it brings in.

 Sources & filings